SunSmart advice for farmers and outdoor workers

 Make sure you read safety instructions before using any chemicals on the farm.

 To reduce your risk of skin damage when on the farm organise your day around the sun’s UV rays.
 To do this:

 - Plan your jobs so that you are in the shade when UV rays are strongest – from 11 am to 3 pm.

 - Check the UV Index every day to help you plan to protect your skin from UV damage.

 The higher the UV Index the greater the chance of damage to your skin and eyes.

 If the UV Index is 3 or more it is necessary to follow the SunSmart Code.

-The Irish Cancer Society and the Irish Farmers’ Association (IFA) have joined forces to remind farmers, farm families and outdoor workers of the importance of protecting their skin to reduce the risk of skin cancer.
+The Irish Cancer Society the Irish Farmers’ Association (IFA) and the Construction Industry Federation have joined forces to remind farmers, construction workers and all outdoor workers of the importance of protecting their skin to reduce the risk of skin cancer.